 Dogs can get epilepsy, a neurological disorder that causes episodes of seizures, which are temporary involuntary disturbances of normal brain function accompanied by uncontrollable muscle spasms.

-Dr. Ernie Ward of VCA Hospitals assures pet parents that though the seizure looks serious and will confuse or panic your dog, it is luckily not dangerous or painful.
-"The important thing is to keep the dog from falling or hurting itself by knocking objects onto itself," he writes.
-"As long as it is on the floor or ground, there is little chance of harm occurring."
+According to VCA Hospitals, even though the seizure looks serious and will confuse or panic your dog, it is luckily not dangerous or painful.
+“The important thing is to keep the dog from falling or hurting itself by knocking objects onto itself,” he writes.
+“As long as it is on the floor or ground, there is little chance of harm occurring.”

 Epilepsy and seizure disorders are treated with anticonvulsant medication, so make sure to consult your dog’s vet if your dog appears to have a seizure.